austinmccalley/Image-driven-simplification/README.md

 # Image Driven Simplification

-This was the term project for CS453 at Oregon State University which was the implementation of image-driven simplification by Peter Lindstrom and Greg Turk in their paper from 2000.
+This was the term project for CS453 at Oregon State University which was the implementation of image-driven simplification by Peter Lindstrom and Greg Turk from their paper Image-driven simplification.
+It can be accessed here: <https://dl.acm.org/doi/10.1145/353981.353995>

 ## Introduction